KTOrTs/checkmk_update_script/README.md

 - The script prints a **debug log path** at startup, e.g. `/tmp/cmkupdate.*/checkmk_update_debug.log`.
 - If you hit APT/DPKG lock errors: wait for `unattended-upgrades` / `apt` to finish and re-run.
-- If `dpkg --audit` reports issues: fix with `sudo dpkg --configure -a` and `sudo apt-get -f install` before retrying.
+- If `dpkg --audit` reports issues: fix with `dpkg --configure -a` and `apt-get -f install` before retrying.

 ## Self-Update Notes